wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 - **Near-optimal for correlated signals:** Within 1–2 dB of the optimal KL transform for typical image/audio signals.

 **Relation to DFT:** DCT-II of $x(n)$ equals the real part of the DFT of a symmetrically extended version of $x(n)$.
 This connection enables fast computation via the FFT.

+### Where These Ideas Reappear

+- **Chapter 3 (linear prediction):** decorrelation and innovations separate predictable structure from new information;
+- **Chapter 6 (Wiener estimation):** covariance eigenstructure determines which observation directions contain useful signal power;
+- **Chapter 7 (adaptive filtering):** whitening or approximate decorrelation reduces eigenvalue spread, while transform-domain LMS uses a DFT, DCT, or related basis to accelerate convergence;
+- **compression and denoising:** KL/PCA keeps high-variance components and discards low-energy components, while the DCT supplies a practical fixed transform.

+There is also an important link to the next section.
+The optimal KL and whitening matrices depend on the unknown mean and covariance of the data.
+In practice these quantities must be inferred from finitely many observations.
+This leads naturally to §7: how estimators are constructed and how their bias, variance, MSE, and efficiency are evaluated.

 ---